 CDP is a very useful protocol.
 It is a fantastic tool for searching the details about the directly connected devices.
 However, being Cisco propriety, it only works if the connected device is a Cisco device.
-It works by sending messages including of details about the host, devices, network, IOS, ports, etc. to be able to troubleshoot or map a network.
+It sends messages to the directly connected devices, those messages contain details about the host, devices, network, IOS, ports, etc. It is enabled by default on all cisco devices.

 CDP provides us with very important information that is quite useful if we do not have a complete diagram or have incomplete documentation about the network.